-▲ CAUTION There is no possibility of braking the drive controlled when STO-Enable is off.
-If a controlled braking before the use of the restart lock is necessary, the drive must be braked and the input STO must be separated from +24 V time-delayed.
+A CAUTION It is not possible to perform a controlled brake of the drive controlled STO-Enable is off.
+If controlled braking before the use of the restart lock is necessary, the drive must be braked and the input STO must be separated from +24 V timedelayed.

-▲ CAUTION The restart lock STO does not provide an electrical separation from the power output.
+A CAUTION The restart lock STO does not provide an electrical separation from the power output.
 If access to the motor power terminals is necessary, the drive must be disconnected from mains supply considering the discharging time of the intermediate circuit.
 There is a danger of electrical shock and personnel injury.